Rescuers in Taiwan search for those missing or stranded after major earthquake kills 10

 About 60 workers who had been unable to leave a quarry because of damaged roads were also freed, authorities said.
 Six workers from another quarry were airlifted out.

-Some 650 people remain cut off, the vast majority of them employees and guests at a hotel in the national park.
+Some 700 people remain cut off, the vast majority of them employees and guests at a hotel in the national park.
 Authorities said they were safe and had food and water, and that work to repair the roads to the hotel was nearly finished.
-Another 30 workers from the same hotel were stranded elsewhere in the park, but officials said drone footage showed they also appeared safe.
+Another 10 workers from the same hotel were stranded elsewhere in the park, after most of the others in the group were rescued or managed to walk out.

-Authorities said they were unable to contact a handful of other people, and their condition was not known.
+Authorities said they were unable to contact about 15 people, and their condition was not known.
+Numbers have fluctuated frequently as authorities have learned of more people in trouble and rescued others.

 In the city of Hualien on Thursday, workers used an excavator to stabilize the base of a damaged building, as chickens pecked among potted plants on the flat roof slanting at a severe angle.

 Mayor Hsu Chen-wei previously said 48 residential buildings were damaged in the quake.
-Hendri Sutrisno, a 30-year-old professor at Hualien Dong Hwa University, spent Wednesday night in a tent with his wife and baby, fearing aftershocks.
+Hendri Sutrisno, a 30-year-old professor at Hualien Dong Hwa University, spent Wednesday night in a tent inside a shelter with his wife and baby, fearing aftershocks.

 “We ran out of the apartment and waited for four to five hours before we went up again to grab some important stuff such as our wallet.
 And then we’re staying here ever since to assess the situation,” he said.